 Pediatric Feeding & Swallowing/Nutritional Therapy

 Our Children’s Specialty Hospital offers a comprehensive and multidisciplinary approach for evaluation and treatment of feeding and swallowing disorders.
 Our feeding clinic at LifeScape can help identify the specific challenges your child may be having with feeding and offer a wide variety of program options to meet the unique needs of your child.
-Call us at (605) 444-9750 for details.
+Call or email us at 605-444-9700 for details.

 - South Dakota’s first and only speech-language pathologist who is Board Certified in Swallowing and Swallowing Disorders (BCS-S)